 Below are ideas for teachers, caregivers, program directors, and parents for serving healthy snacks and beverages to children in the classroom, in after-school programs, at soccer games, and elsewhere.
 Some ideas may be practical for large groups of children, while other ideas may only work for small groups, depending on the work and cost involved.

-Most of the snacks served to children should be fruits and vegetables, since most kids do not eat the recommended five to thirteen servings of fruits and vegetables each day.
+Most of the snacks served to children should be fruits and vegetables, since most kids do not eat the recommended number of servings fruits and vegetables each day.
 Eating fruits and vegetables lowers the risk of heart disease, cancer, and high blood pressure.
 Fruits and vegetables also contain important nutrients like vitamins A and C and fiber.

 Serving fresh fruits and vegetables can seem challenging.
 However, good planning and the growing number of shelf-stable fruits and vegetable products on the market make it easier.
 Though some think fruits and vegetables are costly snacks, they are actually less costly than many other less-healthful snacks on a per-serving basis.
 According to the U.S. Department of Agriculture, the average cost of a serving of fruit or vegetable (all types – fresh, frozen, and canned) is 25 cents per serving.
 This is a good deal compared with a 69-cent single-serve bag of potato chips or an 80-cent candy bar.
 Try lots of different fruits and vegetables and prepare them in various ways to find out what your kids like best.